i2p/i2p.www/i2p2www/spec/proposals/154-ecies-lookups.rst

 =============  =========  =========  ======  ===  =======
 Flag bits 4/1  From Dest  To Router  Reply   DH?  notes
 =============  =========  =========  ======  ===  =======
-0 0            Any        Any        no enc. no   current 0 1            ElG        ElG        AES     no   current 0 1            ECIES      ElG        AES     no   i2pd workaround
+0 0            Any        Any        no enc  no   current 0 1            ElG        ElG        AES     no   current 0 1            ECIES      ElG        AES     no   i2pd workaround
 1 0            ECIES      ElG        AEAD    no   new, no DH